molti1987/parasite/README.md

-# Network Parasite to bypass 802.1X and Infiltrate the network
+# Network Parasite for 802.1X protected Networks

-This repository contains the source code developed for the master's thesis "How can a Raspberry Pi be configured to transparently forward network traffic for 802.1X and remain undetected by network scanners".
+This repository contains the source code developed for the master's thesis:
+"How can a Raspberry Pi be configured to transparently forward network traffic for 802.1X and remain undetected by network scanners".

 The program is intended for use only in a controlled laboratory setup or for testing purposes.
-TCP packages are not working!
+TCP traffic ist currentl not supported in Parasite Mode.

-This tool uses a CLI Interface to set up the Bridge Mode and Parasite Mode.
+This tool provides a command line interface (CLI) to configure Bridge- and Parasite-Mode

-The measurement process consists of the following steps:

-1. Create the first and second bridge interfaces.
-2. Start the measurement.
-3. Stop the measurement.
-4. Analyze the collected data.
+# Script
+parasite.py  => main CLI application
+duplicate.py => packet duplication

 # Example
 - Start the CLI with: